c0d3cisco/reading-notes/code-201/class-01.md

-# Class 01 Fundimentals of a Website
+# Class 01 Fundamentals of a Website

 It is crucial to understand the fundamentals of what you are working on.
 It is important get comfortable with the topics in the readings as these will lay the base for everything we learn in this course.